optimalpse/optimalpse.github.io/content/authors/haiting/_index.md

   - Graduate Students
 ---

-Haiting is a PhD candidate in the chemical engineering department at Imperial College London.
-Her research focuses on bioprocess dynamic hybrid modelling and optimization.
-She obtained a first class BEng from The University of Manchester and MSc degree with distinction in advanced chemical engineering from Imperial College London.
+Haiting is a PhD candidate specializing in Digital Twinning for bioprocesses, incorporating hybrid and data-driven models.
+Her research emphasizes machine learning applications in surrogate modelling, time series prediction, and reinforcement learning for process modelling, scheduling, and optimization in bioengineering.
+This work has led to a novel framework that merges kinetic modelling with machine learning to optimize dynamic systems.
+Before her PhD, she was an undergraduate student at Dalian University of Technology and University of Manchester in Chemical Engineering.